 Read about the benefits to better sleep in more depth… nhs.uk/live-well/sleep-and-tiredness/how-to-get-to-sleep/

 4. All Aboard for Healthy Smiles

 We aren’t going to judge but ask yourself do you brush twice a day, every day?
-Do you?
-Brushing your teeth can help prevent conditions like tooth decay and gum disease, as well as making sure you have fresh breath.
+Brushing your teeth can help prevent conditions like tooth decay and gum disease, as well as make sure you have fresh breath.
 It only takes two minutes twice a day, which makes brushing your teeth one of the easiest activities on this list.

 Keeping those pearly whites pearly is important when it comes to your health, if you aren’t convinced, read these: smilepad.co.uk/2014/06/20/reasons-to-brush/

 5. Stop Smoking